-Care UK’s unique approach to healthcare provision for men and women in the justice system.
+Care UK’s unique approach to healthcare provision in the justice system.

 Care UK has dedicated healthcare teams working in prisons across the country who are passionate about helping the prison population – a socially excluded group with traditionally very poor outcomes – to develop lasting, positive health and wellbeing.

-In a matter of a few years we have grown our offender health/health in justice service line from 2 to 21 prisons.
-Today we provide all forms of care, from primary and nursing care, to sexual health, mental health and substance misuse service, and on any one day we’re responsible for the healthcare of up to 9,000 prisoners.
+In a matter of a few years we have grown our health in justice service line to over 40 prisons.
+Today we provide all forms of care, from primary and nursing care, to sexual health, mental health and substance misuse service, and on any one day we’re responsible for the healthcare of over 30,000 patients.

 We work across the offender pathway, from arrest to sentence and release, and we partner with organisations with credibility and presence in that pathway, including a number of mental health trusts.